CMU-IDS-2022/final-project-dunder-mifflin-paper-company/Proposal.md

 such as emergency declarations and official orders from governments, human mobility data, online search trends, etc.
 The data is presented at a fine spatial resolution, using a consistent set of region keys which helps us to conduct analyses across geographical regions.

+<h3> Sketches and Data Analysis </h3>

+<h4>Data Processing</h4>

+Do you have to do substantial data cleanup?
+What quantities do you plan to derive from your data?
+How will data processing be implemented?
+Show some screenshots of your data to demonstrate you have explored it.

+<h4>System Design</h4>

+How will you display your data?
+What types of interactions will you support?
+Provide some sketches that you have for the system design.